A belief-state restless bandit model for treatment adherence: Whittle indexability via partial conservation laws: Additional numerical results for Section

-Table~\ref{tab:S-worst-myopic} lists the ten instances with the largest ratio between the myopic and Whittle (MP) relative Lagrangian gaps, $\gamma^{\text{myopic}}/\gamma^{\text{Whittle}}$, and also reports the corresponding gaps of the random and round-robin baselines.
-These cases consistently feature tight capacity, a moderate-to-high type-$A$ share $\mathrm{prop}_A$, and a fragile type-$B$ minority (high $p_B$ and low $q_B$), illustrating regimes in which Whittle/MP priorities most improve upon myopic ranking.
+Table~\ref{tab:S-worst-myopic} lists the ten simulation instances in Experiment~1 with the largest ratio between the myopic and Whittle relative Lagrangian gaps, \(\gamma^{\mathrm{my}}/\gamma^{\mathrm{Wh}}\), and also reports the corresponding gaps of the round-robin, Lagrangian, forced-capacity Lagrangian, and passive baselines.
+Because Experiment~1 varies both reward weights and population size, the table includes \((r^A,r^B)\) and \(N\).
+The ten worst cases are concentrated in one highly adverse structural regime: a balanced population with a substantially more lapse-prone type \(B\), very low spontaneous recovery probabilities, and tight capacity.
+The repeated appearance of this regime across several values of \(N\) and reward profiles indicates that the poor performance of the myopic rule is not a finite-size artifact.

+For these ten instances, \(\bar V^{\mathrm{my}}/\bar V^{\mathrm{Wh}}\) is approximately \(0.67\), so the myopic rule loses roughly one third of the Whittle reward in this most adverse regime.
+By contrast, the forced-capacity Lagrangian index policy is essentially tied with Whittle's policy on all ten cases, further supporting its role as a strong VFA/Lagrangian benchmark.